Skip to main content

 How marginal taxes can be lowered

-To lower your taxes, you can adopt the following strategies:
+To lower your taxes, there are many strategies you can adopt:

-Tax deductions: Tax deductions decrease your total taxable income and, consequently, the amount of tax you pay.
-Deductions can sometimes kick you down a tax bracket so you no longer have to pay higher marginal taxes on additional dollars of income.
+• Tax deductions: Tax deductions decrease your total taxable income and, consequently, the amount of tax you pay.
+Deductions can also sometimes kick you down a tax bracket so you wouldn’t have to pay higher marginal taxes on additional dollars of income.

 Frequently asked questions